caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

       * `dbt clean` (to clean dependencies),
       * then `dbt deps` (this will look for the `packages.yml` file that should be in the same level as `dbt_project.yml`.)
   * `models/` folder:
-    * Contains the dbt models (i.e., SQL scripts or *.sql files) for the bronze layer.
+    * Contains the dbt models (i.e., SQL scripts or *.sql files) for the silver and gold layers.
-    * For each layer (e.g.: `models/bronze`) there is a `properties.yml` file.
+    * For each layer (e.g.: `models/silver`) there is a `properties.yml` file.
 This file is where you specify data columns, tests, and any other property you want to ensure at each table in the schema.
-    * `models/sources/sources.yml`: Sources make it possible to name and describe the data loaded into your warehouse by your Extract-Load tool, i.e., the data from the CSV that was ingested into the RAW schema in PostgreSQL.
+    * `models/sources/sources.yml`: Sources make it possible to name and describe the data loaded into your warehouse by your Extract-Load tool, i.e., the data from the CSV that was ingested into the silver and gold schemas in DuckDB.
 When referencing these "source" tables in the dbt models, make sure to use the `{{ source('source_name','table_name') }}` jinja.
       * Notice that the `source_name` is defined with the `name:` tag in the `sources.yml` file.
   * `macro/` folder:
     * Here you create macros to use in your project.
     * An example is the `macro/tests/date_format.sql`.
 I created this macro in a `test/` folder to ensure that the date columns have a date format.
     * To apply this test, you need to put it in the `date_tests:` section of the `properties.yml` for the respective schema.
-    * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for the bronze schema (i.e., the `bronze` name) is the one being used when the schemas are created in DuckDB.
+    * Moreover, you will find a `generate_schema_name.sql` macro that makes sure that the name we chose for the bronze schema (i.e., the `silver` name) is the one being used when the schemas are created in DuckDB.
 4) Run and test your dbt models.
-  * Make sure you are under the Docker's workspace where `.dbt` is located: `cd /workspace/dbt_1_ingestion`
+  * Make sure you are under the Docker's workspace where `.dbt` is located: `cd /workspace/dbt_2_transformation`
   * Make sure the database connection is working by running `dbt debug` in the Docker bash terminal.
-  * Run `dbt run --select "bronze` and dbt will materialize the tables that DuckDB read from CSV files and save them as Parquet at an exgernal folder (`external_ingestion/bronze_parquet_output`).
-The tables will also be materialized in DuckDB.
+  * Run `dbt run` and dbt will materialize the tables that DuckDB read from the Parquet files into DuckDB.